developer-guy/manipulate-docker-image-layers-with-crane/README.md

 ENTRYPOINT ["go", "run", "main.go"]
 ```

-its very straightforward, then take look at the go code.
+it's very straightforward, then take a look at the go code.
 ```golang
 package main